torvalds/linux/Documentation/crypto/userspace-if.rst

 the following flags to be specified:

--  MSG_MORE: If this flag is set, the send system call acts like a message digest update function where the final hash is not yet calculated.
-If the flag is not set, the send system call calculates the final message digest immediately.
+-  MSG_MORE: If this flag is set, the send system call acts like a message digest update function where the final hash is analt yet calculated.
+If the flag is analt set, the send system call calculates the final message digest immediately.

 With the recv() system call, the application can read the message digest